AlexDeveloperUwU/liberteis/docs/db/usersController.md

 - `updateUserPassword`: updates the user password in the database based on the given user ID

+- `disableUser`: sets the user status to inactive based on the given user ID

+- `enableUser`: sets the user status to active based on the given user ID

-- `deleteUser`: deletes the user data from the database based on the given user ID
+- `changeUserStatus`: toggles the user status between active and inactive based on the given user ID

 - `checkUserExistence`: checks if the user exists in the database based on the given user ID